 3. High Availability

 A distributed denial of service (DDoS) attack is when several computer systems attack a single network, website, or cloud hosting unit to exhaust the resources powering the servers through traffic overload.
-As a result, service is denied to actual users.
+As a result, the service is denied to actual users.

 4. Low Latency